 - 6. Should I file my lawsuit in NV or join a federal class action?

 - 9. Resources

 The typical route is to sue the drug's manufacturer for negligence.
 In order to win at trial, the plaintiff (victim) would have to demonstrate that:

 - The defendant(s) owed the plaintiff a duty of care;

 - This breach caused the plaintiff's injury; and

 Essure's manufacturer was arguably negligent by failing to inform doctors and patients about the grave risks the device carries.
-Had the patients known, they might have elected a different form of birth control, such as tubal ligation.
+Had the patients known of these risks, they might have elected a different form of permanent birth control, such as tubal ligation.

 1.1.
 Essure injuries

 Possible risks include: